 Why the Treaty Pushes Rents Up

-The logic is straightforward.
 Around 15,000 people cross from La Linea into Gibraltar every day for work.
-Under the current setup, that crossing involves border checks, queues, and a physical fence.
-Peak times can mean 30 to 60 minutes of waiting.
+Under the current arrangement, that crossing involves border checks and queues, with peak times adding 30 to 60 minutes to the commute each way.

 The salary gap seals the deal